randaalex/finance_bot/pkg/firefly/docs/AutocompleteApi.md

 > []AutocompleteCurrency GetCurrenciesAC(ctx).Query(query).Limit(limit).Execute()

-All currencies of the user returned in a basic auto-complete array.
+Returns all currencies of the user returned in a basic auto-complete array.

 ### Example